BhavyaBhat2005/BhavyaBhat2005/README.md

 # Hi, I'm Bhavya 👋

-### HCI • Accessibility • Cybersecurity • UX Research
+### Human- Computer Interaction • Accessibility • Cybersecurity • UX Research

 I'm an **MCA student and researcher** interested in building technology that is **usable, inclusive, secure, and human-centered**.